bjmt/yamtk/README.md

 ### Output

-Tab-separated with three comment header lines followed by one row per motif, sorted ascending by q-value:
+The output is tab-separated, with three comment header lines followed by one row per motif (sorted in ascending order by q-value):

 ```
 ##yamenr v2.3.0 [ ... ]